Frequently asked questions

 How many choices do I have?

-You are able to choose as many or as few sheltered schemes as you want.
+You can choose as many or as few sheltered schemes as you want.
 This is to make sure that you are able have your needs clearly understood at the point of application.

 What is Accessible Housing?